-As required by GASB 68, the County Office uses annual STRS and CalPERS actuarial valuation reports to calculate its proportionate share of Net Pension Liability, Deferred Outflow/Deferred Inflow of resources, and Pension Expense related to our defined benefit pension plan.
-Among other factors, the actuarial calculations are affected by an increased number of employees added to STRS and CalPERS benefits as well as employees working and living longer.
-This results in an increase to the County Office's contribution and proportionate share of the Net Pension Liability of \$10,097,187.
-Additionally, during 2017/2018 the County Office implemented GASB 75 - Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-GASB 75 requires that SCOE use actuarial valuation reports to calculate and report the full value of Other Postemployment (Health) Benefit (OPEB) Liability and Deferred Outflow/Deferred Inflow of resources in our financial statements.
-This resulted in a net increase to OPEB Liability of \$26,651,219.
-Both increases are reflected in Total Liabilities above.
+- GASB 68 requires that the County Office use annual STRS and CalPERS actuarial valuation reports to calculate and report our proportionate share of Net Pension Liability, Deferred Outflow/Deferred Inflow of resources, and Pension Expense related to our defined benefit pension plan.
+This results in an increase of \$5,861,179 to the County Office's proportionate share of the Net Pension Liability. - GASB 75 requires that the County Office use actuarial valuation reports to calculate and report the full value of our Other Postemployment (Health) Benefit (OPEB) Liability and Deferred Outflow/Deferred Inflow of resources.
+In addition to the actuarial calculation, the County Office's one-time \$11.5M contribution to pre-fund the OPEB liability is reported as a deduction.
+These factors result in a net decrease to Net OPEB Liability of \$9,585,130.